balena-os/custom-device-support/README.md

 ### Step 2: Development

 Upon acceptance of the quote produced in the evaluation, balena will develop a production-grade, custom version of balenaOS, built specifically for your chosen hardware.
 Our devices team will use the information gathered in the CDS questionnaire and from liaising with your technical point of contact.
+We will need you to send our team a board (and any peripherals) for the evaluation.
 More information on the technical process can be viewed here: <https://github.com/balena-os/meta-balena/blob/master/contributing-device-support.md>

 ### Step 3: Ongoing Maintenance

 Once an OS for a custom device type is available in the production dashboard, balena will be providing ongoing support as part of the maintenance phase.
-This includes updates to the custom device type in the case of hardware changes, support for device type specific questions in our Support queue, as well as test-and-release of upgraded balenaOS versions.
+This includes updates to the custom device type in the case of hardware changes, support for device type specific questions in our support queue, as well as test-and-release of upgraded balenaOS versions.

 ## Pricing

-We will evaluate and provide a quote for your specific board, depending on the effort and complexity required to support it.
-We will need you to send our team a board (and any peripherals) for the evaluation.

-The cost for this evaluation process is $1,000 USD, which will be credited towards the initial development cost, should you decide to enter into a custom device support contract.

-Note that after we evaluate your board, we will still need two more boards for our device support team, which we will keep for the development phase and ongoing support.
+Based on the information gathered in the Evaluation (Step 1), we will evaluate and provide a quote for your specific board.
+Upon receiving the devices, balena reserves the right to reissue the quote in the event that the information previously gathered isn't accurate or there is more complexity involved in the bring-up (EX: it requires Yocto BSP support).

 To learn more about pricing and ongoing costs, see the [CDS section on balena's pricing page](https://www.balena.io/pricing/#custom-device-support).

 ## FAQ

-Q: How do I know what pricing tier my board will be in?

-- The correct Tier pricing can only be confirmed once your device has gone through initial evaluation.

-How long does the evaluation process take?
+How long does the development process take?

-- It depends on the workload of the balena Devices team, but a general guide is 2-4 weeks from the date the hardware is received.
+- It depends on the workload of the balena Devices team, but a general guide is 4-6 weeks from the date the hardware is received.

 I don’t want my device type to be visible to the balena community, can it be private to my org?